 May provide estimate price points instead of quotes from insurance companies

 Customer service, claims processing, and financial strength vary by available insurance company

 In addition to general liability insurance, CyberPolicy offers a variety of key policies, including:

 Additionally, LLC owners can get specialized policies like cyber insurance and directors’ and officers’ insurance (D&O).
 Those using vehicles for work might want to inquire about commercial auto insurance too.

-For BOPs that include general liability, CyberPolicy pricing starts as low as $20 per month.
-This minimum premium can increase to $70 per month or more for small businesses with higher risk, such as a construction company.
+For BOPs that include general liability, CyberPolicy pricing starts as low as $30 per month.
+This minimum premium can increase to $70 per month or more for small businesses with higher risk, such as construction companies.
 Other minimum annual premiums include:

 Workers’ compensation policies can be frustrating, especially when you’re hit with a bill after a premium audit.
 The Hartford’s XactPAY Payroll Billing, a pay-as-you-go workers’ comp plan, simplifies the audit process by using actual payroll data to charge an accurate premium every month.
 This way, there are no surprises when the audit comes, and you can budget policies confidently.

 Doesn’t provide insurance in Alaska, Hawaii, and New Jersey